DOT Consortium Enrollment

 Taking Our Test

-To satisfy the pre-employment drug testing mandated by the Department of Transportation, you must complete the forms found in your drug testing program packet and then head to an authorized testing center near you.
+To satisfy the pre-employment drug testing mandated by the Department of Transportation, you must complete the forms in your drug testing program packet and head to an authorized testing center near you.
 Your results will be available within 24 to 72 hours after submission.
 Make sure to follow all instructions on the forms for a successful test.
-You will need driver qualification files filed out by all employees that drive for you working.
+You will need driver qualification files filed out by all employees who drive for you working.

 Get on the Road ASAP